 Eligible Program Participants

-Eligible applicants include government and non-government agency programs that support the work and goals of the PSN Task Force in the nine-county target area.
-Grant funds can only be disbursed to a political subdivision or federally recognized Indian Tribe.
+Eligible applicants include government and non-government agency programs in the state of North Dakota that support the work and goals of the PSN Task Force in the Fargo metropolitan area.
+Grant funds can only be disbursed to a political subdivision or federal recognized Indian Tribe.

-- A "political subdivision" means any county, township, park district, school district, city, or other unit of local government which is created by statute or by the Constitution of North Dakota for local government or other public purposes.
+- “Political subdivision” means all counties, townships, park districts, school districts, cities, and any other units of local government which are created either by statute or by the Constitution of North Dakota for local government or other public purposes.

 The political subdivision (subrecipient) applies for and receives grant funds on behalf of the local agencies (the “implementing agency”).